822.2 Vegetation Management for Minor Roads

 Areas within 30 ft. of the roadway with heavy brush should be treated with selective herbicides to control brush.

-Slopes steeper than 1V:#H (3 to 1) and areas not requiring mowing should be planted to wildflowers and native grasses, encouraged to naturalize or landscaped.
+Slopes steeper than 1V:3H (3 to 1) and areas not requiring mowing should be planted to native grasses and wildflowers, encouraged to naturalize or landscaped.
+Give consideration to promoting or planting pollinator-beneficial vegetation.

 |Final Mowing Distance on Minor Routes|